• Skip to main content

 Best 5.3 Tuning Options

-DiabLew Tuning and Black Bear Tuning are the two top online tuners we would recommend for the 5300 Vortec.
+DiabLew Tuning and Black Bear Tuning are the two top online tuners we would recommend.
 Both of them have great reputations for their tunes and are known for offering great power within a safe margin.

 The 5.3 Vortec’s factory exhaust manifold is relatively restrictive and made out of heavy cast iron.
 Aftermarket headers are usually either aluminum or 304 SS, which is lighter than cast-iron but still retains solid durability.

-There are two different options for headers on the Vortec 5300, long-tube or short-tube.
+There are two different options for headers, long-tube or short-tube.
 As their name suggests, the primary difference between the two of them is their length.
 Long-tubes are much longer and extend further back than short-tubes.
 Long-tube headers will also offer better gains throughout the entire power band over short-tube headers.
 Short-tube headers will help with performance on the low-end, but at the expense of top-end power on the Vortec engines.

 Another thing to be considered with headers is emissions equipment.
 Short-tube headers retain the factory cats while long-tubes either replace them with high flow cat versions or remove them altogether.
 Keep in mind, removing cats runs afoul of federal emissions laws as is only an option for competition vehicles.
 For the streets, we recommend sticking with high flow catted versions.